BITNULLS/storybook/backend/api.md

 `GET /admin/get/user/`

-Allows admin user to get a list of the next 50 users based on date created.
+Allows admin user to get a list of the next 50 users based on date the user was created.

 ### Inputs